-One thing I'd say is intelligence takes you far but not so far: patience, endurance and just having a positive mindset about what you do helps you through it all.
+One thing I'd say is intelligence only takes you so far: it's patience, endurance and having a positive mindset about what you do helps you through

 Watch: our interview with Ziba.